AlexDev404/Extendify/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was forked from [CleverProgrammers/spotify-clone](https://github.com/CleverProgrammers/spotify-clone). **ALL credit goes to HIM**
+This project was forked from [CleverProgrammers/spotify-clone](https://github.com/CleverProgrammers/spotify-clone). **ALL credit goes to HIM and his AMAZING team**

 ## Available Scripts